This word has a long history, and it is important to know that history.

 So, the modern "church" building becomes the old covenant "temple," the modern "church" pastor becomes the old covenant priest, the "church" ceremonies become the old covenant ceremonies, and so on.

 In the case of example of the Malachi "tithe into the storehouse" exhortation, note that Malachi also has exhortations about blemished animal sacrifices (Mal 1:6-14).
-Anyone that obeys the "tithe" instruction of Malachi must also obey the "animal sacrifice" instruction.
+Anyone who obeys the "tithe" instruction of Malachi must also obey the "animal sacrifice" instruction.
 Yet we do not see churchgoers bringing animal sacrifices into their churches on Sunday morning!

-One of the last statements that Stephen made in Acts 7, before he was stoned to death was
+One of the last statements that Stephen made in Acts 7, before he was stoned to death, was

 44 "Our forefathers had the tabernacle of the Testimony with them in the desert.
 It had been made as God directed Moses, according to the pattern he had seen.
 45 Having received the tabernacle, our fathers under Joshua brought it with them when they took the land from the nations God drove out before them.
 It remained in the land until the time of David, 46 who enjoyed God's favor and asked that he might provide a dwelling place for the God of Jacob.
 47 But it was Solomon who built the house for him.